 RECs can be sold for future years going out five years and rolling back up to 18 months.

-For more information about renewables, buying or selling RECs for your company, you can contact a Usource advisor.
+For more information about renewables, buying or selling RECs for your company, can contact a Usource advisor.
 We can assist you in determining how renewables can fit into your overall energy strategy by assessing both benefits and risks.